apache/spark/docs/sql-ref-syntax-aux-resource-mgmt-list-jar.md

 ---
 layout: global
-title: ADD JAR
+title: LIST JAR
-displayTitle: ADD JAR
+displayTitle: LIST JAR
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with